kaurrachneet6/Deep-Learning-for-Multiple-Sclerosis-Differentiation-Using-Multi-Stride-Dynamics-in-Gait/README.md

 * Manuel Hernandez mhernand@illinois.edu, http://kch.illinois.edu/hernandez
 * Richard Sowers r-sowers@illinois.edu, http://publish.illinois.edu/r-sowers/

+### Abstract:
+**Objective:** Multiple sclerosis (MS) is a chronic neurological condition of the central nervous system leading to various physical, mental and psychiatric complexities.
+Mobility limitations are amongst the most frequent and early markers of MS. We evaluate the effectiveness of a DeepMS2G (**deep** learning (DL) for **MS** differentiation using **m**ulti-**s**tride dynamics in **g**ait) framework, which is a DL-based methodology to classify multi-stride sequences of persons with MS (PwMS) from healthy older adults (HOA), in order to generalize over newer walking tasks and subjects.
+**Methods:** We collect gait data using an instrumented treadmill from a balanced collection of 20 HOA and 20 PwMS.
+We utilize domain knowledge-based spatiotemporal and kinetic gait features along with two normalization schemes, namely standard size-based and multiple regression normalization strategies.
+These normalization help minimize the dependency of extracted gait parameters on demographics.
+To differentiate between multi-stride sequences of HOA and PwMS, we compare 16 traditional machine learning and DL algorithms.
+We observed that residual neural network (ResNet) based models with regression-based normalization were the top performers across both task and subject generality classification designs.
+Further, we study the interpretability of our best-performing models; and discuss the association between the lower extremity function of participants and our model predictions.
+**Results:** A multi-scale ResNet attained perfect subject classification accuracy and F1-score when generalizing from single-task walking to dual-task walking while talking; and a ResNet resulted in the best subject-wise accuracy and F1 of 82.9% and 0.81, respectively, when generalizing over new participants, both with regression-based normalization.
+**Conclusion:** Our methodological approaches might be a of broader use for problems where multiple observations of dynamic activity are made on necessarily small cohorts (viz. cases of severe illness).
+**Significance:** Our proposed DL algorithms may contribute to efforts to automate MS diagnoses.

 ### Dependencies:
 * Python 3.6
 * The versions of Python packages can be found in the file X.txt/X.yml